tone-labs/dewey/README.md

 ### 🗂️ `sort` - Organize by any criteria

-Like the Dewey Decimal System organizes books, sort organizes your query results.
+The sort package orders your query results.

 ```go
 // Define which fields can be sorted (JSON name -> DB column)